Patient's Query

 Hi doctor,

 I am a 31-year-old male, and my weight is 52 kilograms.
-I am a brain stroke recovered patient.
-My left side got paralyzed before two years.
+I am a brain-stroke recovered patient.
+My left side got paralyzed for two years.
 Now, I am doing all my movements independently.
-My blood pressure remains low in 100 by 70 mmHg.
+My blood pressure remains low at 100 by 70 mmHg.
 I face a problem while walking on the left side, in the legs middle, forefinger and there is thumb pain.
-When I move from an average temperature to cold temperature, I started to have pain in my left leg fingers.
+When I move from an average temperature to a cold temperature, I started to have pain in my left leg fingers.
 Please help.

 Hi,